uo-lca/CalRecycleLCA/LCIAToolAPI/README.md

 ## Deployment

-0. Create and populate the database using the [Data Loader](../Database/DataLoader).
-(Delete it first, if it was previously deployed).
+0. Create or upgrade the database and populate it using the [Data Loader](../Database/DataLoader).
 1. Build solution (..\CalRecycleLCA.sln), Release configuration
 2. Publish project, LCIAToolAPI.
 A publishing profile must first be configured.
 FTP is used at UCSB to publish to a test server.
 The profile is saved as LCIAToolAPI\Properties\PublishProfiles\kbcalr.pubxml.
 3. Edit web.config in the publish destination.